Bicycles

 - in the same direction as traffic or in the direction indicated by a sign for cyclists

-- as close as possible to the curb or right shoulder of the roadway, considering the condition of the roadway and the risk of being hit by the open door of a stopped vehicle
+- as close as possible to the curb or right side of the roadway, taking into account the condition of the road and the risk of hitting the open door of a stopped vehicle

 - to the left of a lane reserved for right turns if you wish to continue straight ahead